jopsnow/contact-keeper/README.md

 - Add `User` mongoose model.
 - Add validation for name, email, password using `express-validator`
 - Use User model to check MongoDB if user exists, or create new instance of User model, hash the password, and save to DB.
+- Authenticate route
+- Auth middleware -- extracts the user info from the token, and add the userid to req object

 ## Errors/Warnings Log with solutions
 ### mongoose